- City Activities and Info

 - Trails at the Arboretum

 PECAN GROVE GAZEBO RENTAL INFORMATION:

 In the heart of “Nature’s Classroom,” the Pecan Grove Gazebo is perfect for weddings and family gatherings.
 Surrounded by manicured gardens and mature shade trees, this magical spot is just off Battlefield Boulevard.
 Featuring a tongue-and-groove wood ceiling with a green tin roof, it is the perfect backdrop for wedding and engagement photo shoots.
-The gazebo and accompanying Pecan Grove area will accommodate up to 75 people.
+The gazebo and accompanying Pecan Grove area will accommodate up to 75 people but gatherings may be limited to less than that due to COVID-19 restrictions.
 The 36-foot gazebo has lights, a ceiling fan and power.
 The use of thirty white folding chairs is included in the rental fee.